SimplexCC/sell-docs/source/includes/reference/_notify-user.md

 ### template_name ###
 #### (String, **required**)

 The name of the template containing the messaging to the user.
-The available names, and the meaning of their params, are pre-configured for you by your account manager.
+The available names, and the meaning of their params, are preconfigured for you by your account manager.

 ### template_params ###
 #### (map\<String, String\>, **required**)

-Parameters to fill into the commnication template.
+Parameters to fill into the communications template.
 The meaning of each of those parameters is template-dependent.

 ## Response ##